sigma512/node-js-padawan/node-js-padawan.md

 Debugging Node.js apps will be confusing if you are coming from a language with heavy IDE integration like Java or C#.
 Most new node developers adopt the “flow” debugging pattern, where your best friend becomes console.log.

-However there are still alternatives that are more convention to debugging.
+However there are still alternatives that are more convenient for debugging.
 Node.js comes with a built in debugger that you can run by calling node debug, however the one I love is node-inspector.

 Taken from their github repo “Node Inspector is a debugger interface for node.js using the Blink Developer Tools (former WebKit Web Inspector).”